sagarparker/Collective/README.md

 <img src="https://github.com/sagarparker/Collective/blob/main/assets/ScreenShots/Cover.png" alt="Collective" width="100%" height="60%"/>

-<h3>An equity crowdfunding platform that allows you to invest in projects with crypto in exchange of equity managed with smart contracts.</h3>
+<h3>An equity crowdfunding platform that allows you to invest in projects with crypto in return of equity managed with smart contracts.</h3>

 <hr>